gogoymh/Pytorch-Hausdorff-Distance/README.md

 ## Notice: Input and Target dimension
 Both dimensions should be like (Batch, Width, Height) or (Batch, Height, Width).
-Notice that there is not Channel dimesion.
+Notice that there is no Channel dimesion.

 ## How to use
 ```